 - Analyze their placement test results based upon completion of Matriculation.

-- Demonstrate an understanding of how to utilize MySite, College email, Blackboard and College website.
+- Demonstrate an understanding of how to utilize MySite, College email, CANVAS and College website.

 - Demonstrate an understanding of educational terminology, policies and requirements.